D. B. Cooper: Sheridan Peterson

 Sheridan Peterson (1926–2021) served with the Marine Corps during World War II and was employed later as a technical editor at Boeing, based in Seattle.
 Investigators became interested in Peterson as a suspect soon after the skyjacking because of his experience as a smokejumper and love of taking physical risks, as well as his similar appearance and age (44) to the Cooper description.
 His involvement in the civil rights movement and assisting refugees in Vietnam during the Vietnam War could have potentially radicalized him to pursue hijacking.

 Peterson often teased the media about whether he was really Cooper.
 Entrepreneur Eric Ulis, who spent years investigating the crime, said he was "98% convinced" that Peterson was Cooper; when pressed by FBI agents, Peterson insisted he was in Nepal at the time of the hijacking.
 He died in 2021.
 In an episode of History Channel's History's Greatest Mysteries, analysis of DNA found on the tie worn by Cooper indicated that Peterson was not a match for Cooper when compared to a DNA sample from one of Peterson's living daughters.
-Eric Ulis has since withdrawn his allegation that Peterson could have been Cooper.
+According to a February 2023 article in The Oregonian, Ulis subsequently abandoned his position that Peterson was Cooper approximately a year prior, after failing to find anyone Peterson knew that could corroborate that Peterson had the smoking habit that Cooper exhibited.